 Review of the results with the Agfa precisa Ct 100

-In the following I will show you my recently cross processed color negative film.
+In the following I will show you my recently cross processed color positive film.
 I used an expired AgfaPhoto CT precisa and took an Olympus XA camera which is my favorite travel camera.
 It's a small, lightweight 35mm rangefinder camera with a fast f/2.8 35mm lens which gives really sharp images.

 How you can see in the pictures that these have a very dominant green look and a high contrast.
 I like the first picture of Lübeck very much.
 The sky looks extreme dark and in comparison to the houses has a nice contrast.
 Also, the greenish color completes in a surreal look.

 Finally, I want to say that I like the unpredictability outcome of cross processing very much.
 You never really know what you're going to get, but that’s the fun of analog photography.